letsdig/BCRST2000/README.md

 - Linux is the default system used in this project
 - Kxstudio repos are involved for the base audio environment of this project - https://kx.studio/Repositories
 - Claudia/Ladish is the default patchbay - "sudo apt install claudia"
-- Atom is the default text editor so install it: https://atom.io/ because we're going to use the default udp atom ports to receive the translated midi/osc in order to be able to move the atom cursor by midi.
+- Atom is the default text editor so install it: https://atom.io/ because we're going to use the default udp atom ports to receive the translated midi/osc in order to be able to move the atom text cursor by midi.